Utkarshbhimte/devcom/README.md

 A platform for developer so share and discuss their projects

 ## How to start contributing?
-Checkout this issue to get started (https://github.com/makerdock/devcom/issues/15)
+Comment on any issue that you want to pick up

 ## 👉 Get Started